Teradata/developer-resources/docs/install-ai-unlimited/install-manager-AWS/prod-aws-prerequisites.md

 ## Prepare your AWS account

 - Your AWS account must have the required permissions needed to deploy the resources in the CloudFormation template.
 Work with your cloud administrator to set up the account with the required permissions.
+See [Create an IAM role and attach policies](link).

 - If you need to access or manage the AI Unlimited instance to run commands or debug, you can connect to it using one of the following methods:
 	- Generate a [key pair](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html) to securely connect using Secure Shell (SSH).